jacobsologub/appdate/README.md

 Apple "app" ID and check if an App update is available.
 The Apple Id can be found on your iTunes Connect App's Information page.

-The "version" that's used for comparison against the returned version to check if an application update is availbale  is from from the main bundle's version, retrieved using the kCFBundleVersionKey.
+The "version" that's used for comparison against the returned version to check if an application update is availbale is from the main bundle's version, retrieved using the kCFBundleVersionKey.

 Usage: